netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 ---

+**Why would I pay for Netzero when I can use Home Assistant for free?**

+We’re big supporters of open-source development, and have contributed to the community by helping unlock Powerwall 3 diagnostics access.
+Home Assistant is a great alternative, however not entirely free -- it requires a computer to run on, and time to set up and configure.

+---

 **What if I choose not to subscribe?**

 You’ll still have access to the core features of Netzero, including dashboards, solar forecasts,